 Through a 401(k) plan, employees are given an opportune way to save for their future.
 By setting aside a predetermined amount of earnings before taxes, participants can experience the potential growth benefits within various investment options such as mutual funds that span across different categories.
 Many employers offer matching investments up to 100%!

 With a favorable precious metals outlook, those who hold 401(k)’s may wish to consider investing in gold as an addition to their retirement portfolio – helping them further capitalize on potential gains and diversify their investments.

 Why You Can’t Invest in Gold With a 401(k)

 Planning for retirement can be overwhelming, and many investors are interested in taking advantage of the opportunity to ride the gold wave.

 Unfortunately those invested through a 401(k) have limited choices when it comes to investing directly in physical precious metals.
 It’s unfortunately not as simple as adding gold bullion to your 401(k), as the vast majority of 401(k) plans prohibit individuals from directly investing in physical gold as part of their portfolio.

 However, there is still an option: Gold IRAs allow the purchase of precious metals which provide alternative savings opportunities for retirees.

 It’s as easy as converting your 401(k) into a gold IRA.

 Looking for a way to diversify your retirement savings and make investments that are less dependent on the economy?

-Consider performing a 401(k) rollover into an IRA with access to gold investments.
+Consider rolling over your 401(k) to a gold IRA with access to precious metal investments.